library(dplyr)

 # Create separate Bland-Altman plots for each sleep stage

-<- unique(bland_altman_data$Sleep_Stage)
+unique_stages <- unique(bland_altman_data$Sleep_Stage)

 # Loop through each sleep stage and create a Bland-Altman plot